vloubiere/Parreno_Loubiere_2023/README.md

 5/ The "Extended data tables" were used to format the extended data tables.

-Furthere details can be found in the Mehods section on the paper.
+Running the whole set of analyses should be doable within 2 days.
+Further details regarding the analyses can be found in the Mehods section on the paper.

 For any reasonable further request, please contact anne-marie.martinez@igh.cnrs.fr, giacomo.cavalli@igh.cnrs.fr, vincent.loubiere@imp.ac.at